usafa-astro-331/astro-331-2023-fall/labs/lab_01_electrical_power/README.md

 Connect the four cells of the array in parallel.
 You will complete the data collection steps, and then repeat them with the cells connected in series.

 Connect the solar array's output to the breadboard's bottom power rail.
+The array’s positive output must connect to the red rail.

 ## upload FlatSAT code and test setup